egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Multi-RNDC
 ----------
-Create a bash script to deal with the (many) other instances of `named` daemon:
+Create a bash script to interact with the correct instance of many `named` daemon:

 File: `rndc-internal`
 ```